 Tips for increasing your approval chances

-If you don’t meet the minimum credit score for home loans in Australia, there are steps you can take to rectify your financial situation.
+If you don’t meet the minimum criteria for a home loan in Australia, there are steps you can take to improve your credit score and rectify your financial situation.

 - Take steps to settle your outstanding debts.
-If you can show you’re capable of paying off outstanding debts, your credit rating will improve.
+If you can show you’re capable of paying off outstanding debts, your credit score will improve.